 - 1999: Joined JPMorgan's highly regarded Risk Management department

 - 2001: Transferred to Equity Derivatives Research in London

 - 2005: Recruited by Barclays Capital to build their equity research platform.
 Built and managed global teams focused on investment and risk management strategies for the firm's top clients.

 - 2011: Launched Aaron Brask Capital

-- Ongoing: Adjunct professor for University of Florida's Master of Science in Finance (MSF) program
+- 2018: Started adjunct professorship for University of Florida's Master of Science in Finance (MSF) program

 Aaron was born in St. Louis but grew up in south Florida with an active lifestyle involving much tennis, basketball, and surfing.
 Work brought him to New York and then London where he met his wife Stephanie.
 After 9 years in London and a one year sabbatical in France, they moved to Jupiter, Florida.
 Aaron and Stephanie are proud parents of their two toddlers Michael and Chloe.
 Stephanie is an avid tennis player and involved in their children's schools.
 Aaron is focused on growing his practice and learning how to play golf.